azamzow/B-tree/README.md

 ### Description

 This project implements a b-tree in both java and python.
+It creates a b-tree and also searches the b-tree for any keys entered.
 A b-tree is a self-balancing search tree.
 It has a parent node called root and child nodes called leaves.

 **Properties of B-Tree**
-**		1)** All leaves are at same level.
+1) All leaves are at same level.
-**		2)** A B-Tree is defined by the term *minimum degree* ‘t’.
+2) A B-Tree is defined by the term *minimum degree* ‘t’.
 The value of t depends upon disk block size.
-**		3)** Every node except root must contain at least t-1 keys.
+3) Every node except root must contain at least t-1 keys.
 Root may contain minimum 1 key.
-**		4)** All nodes (including root) may contain at most 2t – 1 keys.
+4) All nodes (including root) may contain at most 2t – 1 keys.
-**		5)** Number of children of a node is equal to the number of keys in it plus 1.
+5) Number of children of a node is equal to the number of keys in it plus 1.
-**		6)** All keys of a node are sorted in increasing order.
+6) All keys of a node are sorted in increasing order.
 The child between two keys k1 and k2 contains all keys in range from k1 and k2.
-**		7)** B-Tree grows and shrinks from root which is unlike Binary Search Tree.
+7) B-Tree grows and shrinks from root which is unlike Binary Search Tree.
 Binary Search Trees grow downward and also shrink from downward.
-**		8)** Like other balanced Binary Search Trees, time complexity to search, insert and delete is O(Logn).
+8) Like other balanced Binary Search Trees, time complexity to search, insert and delete is O(Logn).

 ### To Run

-You can double click hello termianl already made, or Using terminal on Mac,
+Using terminal on Mac,

 ```
 // To run java B-tree
 $ cd B-tree
-$ cd SearchB-tree_java
+$ cd SearchB-tree java
 $ javac SearchBtree.java
 $ java SearchBtree
 ```